Submitting your thesis

 What forms do I need to complete?

-You will need to complete form GSO.3.
-Supervisors are required to complete Section 4 of the form to indicate names of the proposed examiners, and they should provide alternatives in case the preferred examiners decline to act.
+You will need to complete the online GSO.3 form.
+Supervisors complete the section indicating names of the proposed examiners, and they should provide alternatives in case the preferred examiners decline to act.

 Timing for appointment of examiners

-If, for any reason, examiners wish to hold a viva within four weeks of receiving their copy of the thesis, notification should be sent to the relevant board, and the permission of the Proctors must be sought.
-The internal will need to give details of the proposed arrangement and the reasons for the request.
+If, for any reason, examiners wish to hold a viva within four weeks of receiving their copy of the thesis, permission must be sought from the Director of Graduate Studies.
+The internal examiner will need to give details of the proposed arrangement and the reasons for the request.
 Under no circumstances will a viva be permitted to take place within 14 days of receipt of the thesis by the examiners.

 Your supervisor is permitted to indicate to the Director of Graduate Studies if there are any special factors which should be taken into account in the conduct of your examination.
 For example, a scientific paper may have been produced by another researcher which affects the content of your thesis, but which was published too late for you to take into account.
 The Director of Graduate Studies will also need to be told of any special circumstances you may require or need to inform your examiners of which may affect your performance in an oral examination, or if any part of your work must be regarded as confidential.
 The Director of Graduate Studies will then forward (via the Graduate Office), any appropriate information that they think should be provided to the examiners.
 The Graduate Office will also seek approval from the Proctors Office if required.